Corday ProductionsThis is a featured page

 Variant: When this logo was first used in 2001 or 2002, it looked slightly different (the logo was in a different font with the copyright symbol and year in a smaller font).
 The shining and zooming effects were different as well.

-Availability: Currently seen on Days of Our Lives episodes from 2002-present, which air on NBC and SoapNet in the United States, and Global in Canada.
+Availability: Currently seen on Days of Our Lives episodes from 2001 onwards.